Harvard Facilities: The Country Club

 In 1882, J. Murray Forbes and a group of his Boston Friends agreed to establish a club where gentlemen could pursue their interest in horse racing.
 Lawn tennis and a bowling alley would also be available, plus occasional dining and, sporadically, afternoon music for the ladies.
 The club (named after a social club that Forbes encountered while in Shanghai), was not formed with any thought of the Old Scottish links game.

-America's first country club is still the site today for
+America's first country club is still the site today for numerous other

 In the Brookline countryside, these men found a site of approximately 100 acres that included the Clyde Park Hotel and a racetrack.
 The property was rented for five years then purchased by the 400 members, who decided that the pleasures of their sporting club were worth the 5 ½ mile trip from Beacon Hill.